salpoz/Cryptography/Practical-5/README.md

   ## Practical 5

   ### Task
-  Task is to use brute force to break a given hashed password and test it with the given hashed words.
+  Task is to write a program whcih uses brute force to break given hashed passwords.

   ##### Results